aliz-ai/otto-27diybi/README.md

 terraform apply
 ```

-# Create a new team
+# Create a new team and member
 open config.tf in specific environment root directory and add new group email to "groups" variable also with member email
+in this case terraform will add new service account, AI Notebook Instance and GCS bucket for each team members in the group
 example:
 ```shell
   groups = {